Financial Aid FAQs

 Direct University expenses–tuition + room & board for resident students–will be charged to your account the day you register for classes.

 All grant and loan payments will be made by check or credited directly to your account.
-Student employment checks are issued monthly.
+All grants and loan payments are credited to the student’s account after Census date.
+All payment arrangements can be made through Office of Student Accounts.
+270-789-5203

 If you leave school before the end of the semester and you have received financial aid, you may discover you owe a refund or a repayment to the various aid programs which helped you.
-It is recommended that you get financial aid counseling before you change your enrollment status.
+It is recommended that you speak with a financial aid counselor before you change your enrollment status.

 Visit the Campbellsville University Financial Aid Policies and Conditions web site for more information or check your school catalog.